GoogleCloudPlatform/workflows-demos/workspace-integration/workflows-awaits-sheets-callback/README.md

 ![Approval spreadsheet with approved true](images/image5.png)

-You should see the workflow is not succeeded:
+You should see the workflow is now succeeded:

 ![Workflow in succeeded state](images/image6.png)